nitanmarcel/apkpatcher/README.md

   apkpatcher --update-gadgets
   ```

+- ##### Bundles
+  apkpatcher supports bundles out of the box by just passing the bundle path.

 - ##### Inserting Frida Gadget
   In order to insert Frida library in APK, **enable USB debugging in your device and connect it in your PC**.
 APK Patcher will **identify your device** architecture and **insert the right gadget**.